paragliding training center

-Others can know your whereabouts and condition Authorized persons can get various text messages from the SPOT system sent to their cell phones and/or to email.
+Others must know your whereabouts and condition Authorized persons can get various text messages from the SPOT system sent to their cell phones and/or to email.
 If an authorized person receives an email, he will also have a link to your SPOT location on Google Maps.
 These messages and the Track Progress messages are visible on the shared SPOT web page that the user created.
 There is also a smart-phone application called "The SPOT App" that is available for the Android and iPhone.
 The SPOT setup page gives this extremely important advice,

 2. Make a list of the names, the mobile numbers (including the carrier's name), and emails of the people who need to be contacted by the SPOT system.
 The people you list should all be aware of each other and have each other's contact info in case it is needed.
 This list should be further categorized as follows:

 3. Activate your SPOT.
 Use only lithium AAA batteries or NiMh rechargeable batteries in your SPOT.
 Always carry a spare set of batteries with you.

 4. Login to the SPOT website, click on the "My Devices" tab and setup your SPOT messages.
 Start with the "Check In/OK" box.
 The screen should look something like the one here.
 See the next section for the suggested messages to enter on your SPOT.
 If you fly in different places that have different contact info, you can create additional profiles.